100 Fun Things to Do in Chicago

 yellow boat on the lake| ©Aaron Burden

 Enjoy a romantic experience watching the sunset and the beautiful Chicago skyline from Lake Michigan.
-There are several boat tours available, so you can also choose from a variety of boats (sailboat, cruise ship, speedboat, etc.).
+There are various boat tours available, so you can also choose from a variety of boats (sailboat, cruise ship, motorboat, etc.).
 Without a doubt, this is a special activity that you should experience with your partner.
-If you add to this a glass of wine or a delicious appetizer, it will be much more interesting.
+Add a glass of wine or a delicious appetizer to make it even more enjoyable.

-In this same sense, there are boats that include a ride to see the fireworks in the Navy Pier area.
-Even if you know how to sail or want a private sailboat, you can rent one; in Chicago almost anything is possible.
+Similarly, there are boats that include a trip to see the fireworks in the Navy Pier area.
+If you know how to sail or want a private sailboat, you can even rent one; in Chicago, almost anything is possible.
 Here you can check out the different sunset boat tours.
-This type of activity will leave a nice memory for couples about their visit to Chicago.
+This type of activity will leave couples with fond memories of their visit to Chicago.

 63. Ice skating at Maggie Daley Park